A mural decorating the local rabbit breeders club. I wonder if they know that Bugs Bunny is no rabbit?

 Linked to Six Word Saturday.
-For more six words and accompanying images go to Travel with Intent.
+More six words and accompanying photos can be found here.

 This mural was created in 2005 on the walls of an underpass by a dedicated arts class of the local Carl-Benz-Gymnasium in Ladenburg.
 It illustrates figures from the history of the town.
 Here are the figures in historical sequence: